DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 runTests();
 ```

-In this instance, specify the `--disable-test-syntax-validation` flag to bypass checks for test syntax.
+In this instance, specify the `--disable-test-syntax-validation` flag to bypass test syntax checks.

 ```sh
 testcafe safari test.js --disable-test-syntax-validation